 I posted about it and, to my surprise, started getting full-on attacked for my photo on Twitter.
 The comments quickly turned unconstructive and nasty, but since I don’t believe complex and nuanced discussions can happen with 140 characters, I largely ignored the trolls.

 I told them I’d provide my thoughts in a blog post, but this post is not for the trolls.
 It’s for the concerned reader who wants to put his/her tourism dollars in the right place.

 I find this practice abhorrent and would never intentionally support it.
-The question is whether I unwittingly did so by visiting the Rhino and Lion Park.
+The question is whether I unwittingly did so by visiting the Rhino and Lion Nature Reserve.

 What I found out (or rather, didn’t)

 I did some research behind the claims on Twitter, but many of the links sent to me either weren’t relevant to this reserve or said heated words in a PETA-like fashion but didn’t link to any reputable sources on the matter.

 I thought about which organizations I really trust on the matter, and elected to look at the World Wildlife Fund South Africa and the National Wildlife Trust, surprisingly neither of whom even touched or addressed lion interaction on their websites.
 So I sent emails.